kols/blog/_posts/2013-05-13-hills-like-white-elephants.markdown

 "You started it," the girl said.
 "I was being amused.
 I was having a fine time."<br />
 "Well, let's try and have a fine time."<br />
-"All right,.
+"All right.
 I was trying.
 I said the mountains looked like white elephants.
 Wasn't that bright?"<br />
 "That was bright."<br />
 "I wanted to try this new drink.
 That's all we do, isn't it -- look at things